emmideric/alx-system_engineering-devops/README.md

-Script that deletes all regular files with .js extension
+Script that counts the number of directories and sub-directories in the current directory